chipsalliance/rvdecoderdb/sail-impl/docs/dev.typ

 not defined in the ISA specification.
 For #projectName, the Rust programming language was selected to develop the emulator.
 This choice was driven by Rust's design simplicity and the readability of its code.
-Furthermore, the Rust community provides robust compiler toolchains, which helps to reduce the time spent on configuring and managing the build system.
+Furthermore, the Rust community provides robust compiler tool-chains, which helps to reduce the time spent on configuring and managing the build system.

 = Codegen CLI